Zhong-HY/CapsNet-NLSTM-ITS/README.md

 A framework for network-level traffic forecasting is also proposed by sequentially connecting CapsNet and NLSTM.An experiment on a Beijing transportation network with 278 links shows that the proposed framework with the capability of capturing complicated spatiotemporal traffic patterns outperforms multiple state-of-the-art traffic forecasting baseline models.

 The data we use: "Train_data.7z","Test_data.7z","goal_test.7z","goal_train.7z"
+You can get our submitted paper from [here](https://arxiv.org/ftp/arxiv/papers/1811/1811.04745.pdf)
+# Network structure